pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

     queue->>-consumer: element
   ```

 * ***exactly-once***: theoretical consumer guarantee where no losses and no duplications can happen.
-It involves the use ot monotonical
+It involves the use of monotonical
-  identifiers or window-based duplication detection, and is generally extremelly complex to achieve, and almost in all cases with a
+  identifiers or window-based duplication detection, and is generally extremely complex to achieve, and almost in all cases with a
   hefty performance penalty.
-It is almost never offered out fo the box in any QMW
+It is almost never offered out of the box in any QMW
-* ***deadletter queue***: usually, there is a maximum number of times an element can be rolled back after a reserve, in order to prevent
-  ill-formed or otherwise incorrect messages to stay forever in queues.
-Upon rollback, if the element has reached the maximum number of
-  rollbacks it is remove from the queue and pushed into the deadletter queue, which is an otherwise regular queue
+* ***deadletter queue***: usually, there is a maximum number of times an element can be rolled back after a reserve, in order to prevent ill-formed or otherwise incorrect messages to stay forever in queues.
+Upon rollback, if the element has reached the maximum number of rollbacks it is removed from the queue and pushed into the deadletter queue, which is an otherwise regular queue
 * ***ordered queue***:  A non-FIFO queue: insertions are not done at the tail of the queue, but at any point.
 This means insertions are
-  no longer _O(1)_: depending on the technology used they can be _O(n_) or better, such as _O(log(n))_ for a btree-based queue; same goes for
-  push/reserve operations, they are no longer _O(1)_.
+  no longer _O(1)_: depending on the technology used they can be _O(n)_ or better, such as _O(log(n))_ for a btree-based queue; same goes for push/reserve operations, they are no longer _O(1)_

   Using ordered queues on a QMW is key to implement certain operations: not only the more obvious such as delay, schedule or priorities,
   but also robust and performing reserve/commit/rollback

   Using a database to implement queues makes ordered queues a bliss: using a regular index is usually all you need to get
   near-constant-complexity operations
-* ***delay/schedule***: Push operation when the element is marked to not to be elligible for pop or reserve _before_ a certain time.
+* ***delay/schedule***: Push operation when the element is marked not to be eligible for `pop` or `reserve` _before_ a certain time.
-  The presence of delayed elements must not impact in any way the rest of elements (that is, the rest of elements' elligibility must not
+  The presence of delayed elements must not impact in any way the rest of elements (that is, the rest of elements' eligibility must not
-  change) or the queue itself (that is, que presence of delayed elements must not degrade the queue performance or capabilities)
+  change) or the queue itself (that is, the presence of delayed elements must not degrade the queue performance or capabilities)

   This feature can be very easily implemented using an ordered queue, where the order is defined by a timestamp representing the
   _mature_ time: the time when the element can be popped or reserved, and not before

-  The delay/schedule feature can be applied also to rollbacks, since a rollback is conceptually a re-insertion; delays in rollbacks
+  The delay/schedule feature can be applied also to rollbacks, since a `rollback` is conceptually a re-insertion; delays in rollbacks
-  provide a way to implement [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) easily, to prevent busy
-  reserve-fail-rollback loops when only one element is in the queue, and the element is repeteadly rolled back upon processing
+  provide a way to implement [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) easily, to prevent busy   reserve-fail-rollback loops, when one element in the queue is repeatedly rolled back upon processing

 ## Basic building blocks

 Here's what you need to build a proper QMW:

 1. A ***storage subsystem***: Data for the contents of the queues have to be stored somewhere.
 It has to provide:
-    1. **Persistency**: data must be stored in a permanent manner, realiably.
+    1. **Persistency**: data must be stored in a permanent manner, reliably.
 In-memory QMW has its niche, but we will
        focus on _persistent_ QMWs
     2. **High Availability**: we do not want a hardware or network failure to take down the QMW.
 It should run in a _cluster_
        manner, on several machines (possibly in separated geographical locations); if one of the machines fail the rest
     can cope without (or with minimal) disruption
     3. **Sufficient Throughput**: the storage should be able to handle a high number of operations per second
     4. **Low Latency**: operations should be performed very fast, ideally as independent of throughput as possible

 2. An ***event bus***: all QMW clients would need some form of central communication to be aware of certain events in the
    QWM.
 For example, if a client is waiting for data to become available in a queue, it should be able to simply await for
    an event, instead of running a poll busy-loop.
 Another example  of useful event is to signal whether a queue becomes
    paused (since it must be paused for _all_ clients)

-   This event bus can be a _pub/sub_, stateless bus: only connected clients are made aware of events and there is no need to save
-   events for clients that may connect later.
-This simplifies the event bus by a lot.
+   This event bus can be a _pub/sub_, stateless bus: only connected clients are made aware of events and there is no need to save events for clients that may connect later.
+This simplifies the event bus by a lot

 The whole idea behind `keuss` is that all those building blocks are already available out there in the form of DataBase
 systems, and all there is to add is a thin layer and a few extras.